What is the ClearPath tool used for?

-SEEC ClearPath California is an all-in-one suite of online tools to help you complete your community-wide and government operations GHG inventories, forecasts, and climate action plans.
+ClearPath is an all-in-one online tool that allows local agencies to complete government operations and community-wide greenhouse gas inventories, forecast emissions change and set climate goals, and model actions to inform climate action plans.
 Access online modules for each major step in managing local government and community GHG emissions: an Inventory Module that allows a user to create an inventory of all major greenhouse gas sources within a community, An emissions Forecasting Module that can create highly detailed business as usual projections of GHG emissions as well as the activities that generate them, and a separate climate action planning module which will help you choose cost-effective measures for your climate action plan or energy plan.

-SEEC ClearPath California was developed by ICLEI-Local Governments for Sustainability USA, a proud partner in the Statewide Energy Efficiency Collaborative (SEEC).
+ClearPath was developed by ICLEI-Local Governments for Sustainability USA, a proud partner in the Statewide Energy Efficiency Collaborative (SEEC).

 The application allows you to create protocol compliant inventories for community scale and government operations.
 It contains calculators designed to use the methods described in the relevant protocol for the most common sources of emissions that you are likely to include in your inventory.
 For those sources and activities where calculators are not provided, the application contains locations to enter the results of calculations made externally.
 In this way a full emissions inventory can be developed.